 ATA Carnet's - A passport for goods

 Are you looking to showcase your business at exhibitions this year?
+Now you can save even more time at Customs with new digital eCarnets!

 What is an ATA Carnet?

-After a set amount of time, the goods will need to be re-imported to the country of origin which is why they are duty and tax-free.
+After a set amount of time, the goods will need to be re-imported to the country of origin which is why they are duty free and tax-free.

-If the goods are not re-imported to the country of origin within the period agreed, then they will be deemed to have “entered the commerce of the destination country” and will become liable for duties and taxes as a permanent import.
+The length of time a Carnet remains valid is limited, however.
+You can get Carnets for two, six or twelve-month periods.
+If the goods are not re-imported to the country of origin within the agreed time period, then they will be deemed to have “entered the commerce of the destination country” and will become liable for duties and taxes as a permanent import.

 What can an ATA Carnet be used for?